How Do I Get Mould off My Composite Decking?

 Mould can distort the appearance of your decking.
-It will form a dark spot on your deck surface, thereby making your decking less appealing.
-The mould can even penetrate and damage a wood decking board.
+It will form a dark spot on your decking surface, thereby making it less appealing.
+Also, mould can even penetrate and damage a wood decking board.
 Not only is wood decking susceptible to mould growth, but mould can also grow on composite decking.
-If you notice mould growth on your composite decking, getting rid of the mould should be the first thing to do.
+If you notice mould growth on your Ultra Decking, getting rid of it should be the first thing to do.
 But, how will you get mould off your composite decking?

 What Causes Mould Growth on Decking

 When dead leaves and twigs stay on your decking for a long time without you removing them, it will surely cause mould growth.
 Remember that outdoor deckings are exposed to the weather and fungus in the air.
-When debris stays on your decking for long, it will trap moisture on your decking.
+When debris stays on your decking for long, it will trap moisture.
 Composite decking boards that do not have an extra plastic coating on the outside will absorb this moisture, making it easy for mould to grow.

 How To Get Mould Off Composite Decking?

 Homeowners don’t need to wait for mould to grow on their decking before finding a solution.
-You can prevent mould from growing on your deck in the first place.
-But if there is mould already on your decking, there are ways you can get rid of it.
+You can prevent mould from growing on your decking in the first place.
+But if there is mould already on it, there are ways you can get rid of it.

 Install Newer Generation Composite Decking

-In recent times, decking manufacturers have created a new generation of composite decking to resist mould growth.
+Decking manufacturers have recently created a new generation of composite decking to resist mould growth.
 The newer generation composite decking has an additional plastic layer on its outer part.
-It differs from the older version that does not have additional plastic coating.
+It differs from the older version which does not have an additional plastic coating.

 Clean Composite Decking Regularly

-Leaving twigs and leaves on the deck can cause mould to grow on your decking.
-Regular cleaning of composite decking to get rid of leaves is necessary, especially in autumn.
+Leaving twigs and leaves on the deck can cause mould to grow on the surface.
+Regular cleaning of composite decking to eliminate leaves is necessary, especially in autumn.
 Use a broom or a rake to sweep the leaves and twigs on your composite decking.
 Do this regularly to prevent the leaves from piling up on your deck.

 Use Vinegar to get the Mould Off

 First, rinse the entire decking with water to get rid of the moulds.
-Then, get a bucket and mix a part of the vinegar with water.
-Pour the diluted vinegar on the mould and use a brush to scrub the mould off your composite decking.
-Scrub the affected part until you have gotten rid of all the mould.
+Then, get a bucket and mix a part of the Vinegar with water.
+Pour the diluted Vinegar on the mould and use a brush to scrub it off your composite decking.
+Scrub the affected part until you have got rid of all the mould.
 Then rinse the entire decking with water.

 Get Rid of the Mould With Baking Soda

 Homeowners can get rid of mould from their composite decking in different ways.
-Installing newer generation composite decking is the best way to keep mould from growing .
-Also, scrubbing the decking with vinegar and baking soda is effective in removing mould.
+Installing newer generation composite decking is the best way to keep mould from growing.
+Also, scrubbing the decking with Vinegar and baking soda effectively removes mould.